-In an embodiment, the host cell is a USA300 S aureus strain cell.
+In an embodiment, the host cell is a USA300 S. aureus strain cell.

-In an example, the or each host target sequence is comprised by a plasmid of the host cell, eg, a S aureus plasmid (eg, of a USA300 strain), eg, a target comprised by the pUSA01, pUSA02 or pUSA03 plasmid of a S aureus cell.
-In an example, the first and/or second target is comprised by a host mecA, mecA2 or sek gene sequence (eg, of a S aureus strain cell).
-In an example, the first and/or second target is comprised by a host pathogenicity island nucleotide (eg, DNA) sequence.
-In example, a spacer of the invention page 26 of WO2014/124226, which spacer sequences are incorporated herein by reference.
+In an example, the or each host target sequence is comprised by a plasmid of the host cell, eg, a S. aureus plasmid (eg, of a USA300 strain), eg, a target comprised by the pUSA01, pUSA02 or pUSA03 plasmid of a S. aureus cell.
+In an example, the first and/or second target is comprised by a host mecA, mecA2 or sek gene sequence (eg, of a S. aureus strain cell).
+In an example, the first and/or second target is 25 comprised by a host pathogenicity island nucleotide (eg, DNA) sequence.
+In example, a spacer of the invention comprises or consists of a spacer disclosed in Table 1 on page 26 of WO2014/124226, which spacer sequences are incorporated herein by reference.
 In an example, the engineered sequence, HM-crRNA or gRNA comprises such a spacer.
-25

-The composition, use, method system, vector, collection, array, engineered sequence, virus, phage, phagemid, prophage or virion of the invention which is effective to reduce or kill or inhibit growth of an antibotic-resistant bacterial host in a mouse skin colonisation assay (eg, as disclosed in 30 WO2014/124226, Kugelberg E, et al. Establishment of a superficial skin infection model in mice by using Staphylococcus aureus and Streptococcus pyogenes.
+The composition, use, method system, vector, collection, array, engineered sequence, virus, phage, phagemid, prophage or virion of the invention which is effective to reduce 35 or kill or inhibit growth of an antibiotic-resistant bacterial host in a mouse skin colonisation assay (eg, as disclosed in WO2014/124226, Kugelberg E, et al. Establishment of a superficial skin infection model in mice by using Staphylococcus aureus and Streptococcus pyogenes.
+Antimicrob 40 Agents Chemother.
+2005; 49:3435-3441 or Pastagia M, et al. A novel chimeric lysin shows superiority to mupirocin for skin decolonization of methicillin-resistant and -sensitive Staphylococcus aureus strains.
 Antimicrob Agents Chemother.
-2005; 49:3435-3441 or Pastagia M, et al. A novel chimeric lysin shows superiority to mupirocin for 35 skin decolonization of methicillin-resistant and -sensitive Staphylococcus aureus strains.
-Antimicrob Agents Chemother.
-2011; 55:738-744) wherein the first and/or second target is comprised by a host gene that confers resistance to said antibiotic, eg, wherein the host is a S aureus (eg, 40 USA300 strain) host.
+2011; 55:738-744) wherein the first and/or sec-45 ond target is comprised by a host gene that confers resistance to said antibiotic, eg, wherein the host is a S. aureus (eg, USA300 strain) host.

-Reference S pyogenes sequence is available under Genbank accession number NC\002737, with the cas9 gene at position 854757-858863.
-The S pyogenes Cas9 amino acid sequence is available under number NP\269215.
-These 45 sequences are incorporated herein by reference for use in the present invention.
+Reference S. pyogenes sequence is available under Genbank accession number NC_002737, with the cas9 gene at 50 position 854757-858863.
+The S. pyogenes Cas9 amino acid sequence is available under number NP_269215.
+These sequences are incorporated herein by reference for use in the present invention.
 Further sequences as disclosed in 20150079680, whether explicitly or incorporated by reference therein, are also incorporated herein by reference for use in the present invention.
-Reference is also made to the 50 disclosure of sequences and methods in WO2013/176772, which is incorporated herein by reference.
-Example tracrRNA sequences are those disclosed on page 15 of WO2014/124226, which are incorporated herein by reference for use in the present invention.
-55
+Reference is also made to the disclosure of sequences and methods in WO2013/176772, which is incorporated herein by reference.
+Example tracrRNA sequences are those disclosed on page 15 of 60 WO2014/124226, which are incorporated herein by reference for use in the present invention.